Iowa State athletic director Jamie Pollard responded to criticism of the Cyclones’ contest against the Texas Longhorns being put on Cyclones.tv.

 But now, Iowa State is putting two games — back-to-back and in the middle of the season — on Cyclones.tv.
 After criticism went rampant yesterday, including from yours truly, Pollard continued to defend the situation.
 Here are the quotes from the Ames Tribune article:

-“That is part of growing the brand,” Pollard said.
+"“We didn’t view this as a right of refusal,” Pollard said.
+“We viewed it as something we wanted to do.”“That is part of growing the brand,” Pollard said.
 “I want them to do that.
-If watching the game isn’t worth $10 do they really want to watch it?”
+If watching the game isn’t worth $10 do they really want to watch it?”"

 Randy Peterson of the Des Moines Register puts some numbers behind it.
 Less than 38 percent of people in Iowa subscribe to Mediacom.
 The only other way to watch it in Iowa is with Dish Network.
 It’s no secret that lots of people had DirecTV, although they didn’t release how many Iowans subscribe to their service.